MathsTutionSarjapura/Sompuragate/index.md

 ## Fee Structure
 * Doorstep one to one personalised home visits Starts @Rs.
 12,000 monthly (fees depends on distance and grades)
-* For Batch admissions, Regular Rates are given below.
+* For CBSE Batch admissions, Regular Rates are given below.
+* For Santhinivasa/ Krystal Campus Residents, 5-10% discounts applicable

 | Grades  | Monthly Fees / NEET Batch |
 | ------------- | ------------- |